Sabbath Bloody Sabbath: Recording

 After a month in Los Angeles with no results, the band opted to return to the UK, where they rented Clearwell Castle in the Forest of Dean, Gloucestershire, England, in which the likes of Led Zeppelin, Mott the Hoople and Deep Purple wrote and recorded.
 The medieval surroundings may have revitalised the band musically, but also left a sinister impression; in the liner notes to the 1998 live album Reunion, Iommi recalls, "We rehearsed in the armoury there and one night I was walking down the corridor with Ozzy and we saw this figure in a black cloak ...
 We followed this figure back into the armoury and there was absolutely no one there.
 Whoever it was had disappeared into thin air!
 The people that owned the castle knew all about this ghost and they said, 'Oh yes, that's the ghost of so and so.
 We were like 'What!?'"
-Adds Butler: "We rehearsed in the dungeons and it was really creepy but it had some atmosphere, it conjured up things, and stuff started coming out again".
+Adds Butler, "We rehearsed in the dungeons and it was really creepy but it had some atmosphere, it conjured up things, and stuff started coming out again".
 While working in the dungeon, Iommi stumbled onto the main riff of "Sabbath Bloody Sabbath", which set the tone for the new material.
 In 2001 Butler admitted to Dan Epstein of Guitar World, "We almost thought that we were finished as a band ...
 Once Tony came out with the initial riff for 'Sabbath Bloody Sabbath' we went 'We're baaaack!'"
 The spooky atmosphere at Clearwell Castle perfectly complemented the band's practice of playing practical jokes on one another.
 In the documentary Black Sabbath, Volume 1: 1970–1978 Iommi recalls, "I've got to be honest, we frightened the life out of each other.
 We had to leave in the end, everybody terrified of each other because we were playing jokes on each other and nobody knew who was doing it...
 We used to leave and drive all the way home and drive back the next day.
 It was really silly."
 In his autobiography Osbourne cracks, "We weren't so much the Lords of Darkness as the Lords of Chickenshit when it came to that kind of thing ...
 We wound each other up so much none of us got any sleep.
 You'd just lie there with your eyes wide open, expecting an empty suit of armour to walk into your bedroom at any second to shove a dagger up your arse."
-Osbourne also writes that he nearly burned the castle down one night when he fell asleep with his boot in the fire.
+Osbourne also writes that he nearly burnt the castle down one night when he fell asleep with his boot in the fire.
 Osbourne said that when it came to the shenanigans Bill Ward typically "got the worst of it", with the drummer eventually going to bed at night with a dagger.